Code Membership Inference for Detecting Unauthorized Data Use in Code Pre-trained Language Models: Introduction

 To help protect the intellectual property rights on code data, this paper studies a new task named \underline{C}ode \underline{M}embership \underline{I}nference (\task) for CPLMs which identifies whether a well-trained CPLM used a certain code snippet as its training data.
 A \task method for CPLMs can serve as a tool to detect unauthorized data use and provide potential evidence when a lawsuit similar to Copilot's case is filed in the future.
-To achieve this goal, we propose a \task framework \ours for detecting unauthorized data use in different settings of \task.
-To our best knowledge, there is few work studying detecting unauthorized data use in CPLMs.
-The only work that is related to ours is~\cite{abs-2310-01166}.
-However, their approach concentrates on code generative models (e.g., CodeGPT\footnote{\url{https://huggingface.co/microsoft/CodeGPT-small-java}}), which are different from CPLMs used in the EaaS setting.
-More discussions are provided in Sec.~\ref{sec:MI}.
-The contributions of this work are summarized as follows: \begin{enumerate}[leftmargin=13pt,topsep=1pt,itemsep=0.2pt] \item To better study \task, we define three levels of inference for CPLMs: white-box inference, gray-box inference and black-box inference.
+We propose a \task framework \ours for detecting unauthorized data use in different settings of \task.
+The contributions of this work are summarized as follows: \begin{enumerate} \item We define two levels of inference for CPLMs: white-box inference and black-box inference.
 They have different knowledge w.r.t.
 CPLMs and training data.
-White-box inference is hard to achieve, but it can help us understand the upper bound of the accuracy of \task, while gray-box and black-box inference are more likely to succeed in practice. \item For the three settings, our proposed \ours applies corresponding inference techniques, including distilling the target CPLM, ensemble inference, and unimodal and bimodal calibration, to identify code membership status accurately. \item Our experiments demonstrate that \task can be achieved: (1) On the two practical inference settings, gray-box and black-box inference, \ours can achieve promising results.
-(2) Surprisingly, the accuracy of \ours in gray-box inference is not much worse than that in white-box inference.
-(3) Although the accuracy of \ours declines in black-box inference, \ours is still shown to be effective.
+White-box inference is hard to achieve, but it can help us understand the upper bound of the accuracy of \task, while black-box inference is more likely to succeed in practice.

+\item For the two settings, our proposed \ours applies various inference techniques, including signal extraction from pre-training tasks, hard-to-learn sample calibration and weighted inference, to identify code membership status accurately.

+\item We have conducted \task on representative CPLMs.
+Experimental results show that \ours can achieve promising accuracy.
+Additionally, we find that the accuracy of \ours in black-box inference is not much worse than that in white-box inference, showing that \task can be achieved with high accuracy in practice.

 \end{enumerate}